chipsalliance/firrtl-spec/spec.md

 Intrinsic modules are modules which represent implementation-defined, compiler-provided functionality.
-Intrinsics generally are used for funcitonality which requires knowledge of the implementation or circuit not available to a library writer.
+Intrinsics generally are used for functionality which requires knowledge of the implementation or circuit not available to a library writer.
 What intrinsics are supported by an implementation is defined by the implementation.
 The particular intrinsic represented by an intrinsic module is encoded in _intrinsic_.
 The name of the